2,458 texts in Legends of the Jews (Ginzberg)

 Upon entering the Holy Land, the very first thing they did was bury Joseph's bones in Shechem.
 Why Shechem, of all places?
 Well, the Talmud tells us that God Himself instructed the...

-Jewish tradition certainly thinks so.
-And when it comes to the Tribes of Israel, their names aren't just labels, they're prophecies, whispers of a future redemption woven into the ...
+When it comes to the Tribes of Israel, their names aren't just labels, they're prophecies, whispers of a future redemption woven into the very fabric of their identity.
+Each name, ...

-Jewish tradition certainly thinks so.
 It teaches us that names aren't just labels; they're prophecies, reflections of character, even echoes of history.
-Take the tribe of Gad, for ...
+Take the tribe of Gad, for example.
+According to Ginzberg's Legen...

 The ancient traditions certainly thought so.
 Let's turn our gaze to the tribe of Benjamin.
 According to the Legends of the Jews, as retold by Louis Ginzberg, we can almost read the...